 All pupils access PE lessons at The Eaves Learning Centre with physical well-being being seen as a priority.
 Lessons mostly take place on the Multi-Use Games Area, but some may also take place off-site e.g. swimming.
 We also offer additional sports study as an option subject at KS4 for those pupils who would like to pursue a related qualification.
+In addition we have introduced Move-it Monday to our curriculum as part of Tutor time.

-4.11 PSHE, Citizenship and Careers Education
+4.12 PSHE, Citizenship and Careers Education